 Welcome to the Ceres Power Holdings plc (“Ceres”) privacy notice.
-This privacy notice also applies to all subsidiaries of Ceres, including Ceres Limited and Ceres Intellectual Property Company Limited.
+This privacy notice also applies to all subsidiaries of Ceres, including Ceres Power Intermediate Holdings plc, Ceres Power Limited, Ceres Intellectual Property Company Limited and Ceres Power Licence Company Limited.

 Ceres respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.